 Whether your goal is adaptability, efficiency, or sustainability, your freight allocation matters.
 With a reliable primary carrier on each lane, a strong routing guide of backup options, and a spot strategy that minimizes risk, you’ll set yourself up to more effectively weather the market as it tightens and contracts.
 In this post, we suggest 10 questions you should consider throughout your freight tendering process.

 The majority of shipment volume is contracted through an annual RFP process.
 The goal of RFPs is to find the best carriers at the best value to create a reliable and predictable supply chain.
 However, the freight market can shift significantly over the course of a year-long contract, and as we’ve seen recently, unexpected macroeconomic events can cause wild swings in truck prices, leading carriers to renege on contracts.

 To mitigate this risk, shippers need to set high standards and hold carriers accountable to quality and performance benchmarks.
 A few questions to ask when considering a freight service provider in your RFP:

 - How much of their freight is contract?
-Who are they a top-tier carrier for?

 This helps validate the carriers who are bidding on your RFP.
 You’re more likely to receive reliable service from a carrier who has a proven track record of contract freight and who is trusted by other shippers.